KrishArul26/Spam-Mail-Classification-Using-ML/README.md

-# Jupyter-Notebook
-Spam Mail detection Jupyter-Notebook
+# Spam Mail classification using Traditional Ml such as SVM, logistic regression, MultinomoalNB and RF